• Jump to Content »

 Since Hartsville, when I got onto this road, the Old Camden highway, at a place called Clyde; it’s been trees all the way typically.
 Mostly pine trees.
 It’s been pretty wild.
 It’s not like North Carolina.
 It’s different.

-Typically I’ve had my left hand side; trees twenty-five feet high, on the right hand side forty to fifty foot high.
+Typically I’ve had my left hand side; trees 25 feet high, on the right hand side 40 to 50 foot high.
 Twice I’ve passed a field of grass, which was just amazing.
 Nothing particularly big, average size for home but you just don’t see grass like that at all.
 Not in that expanse.
 Perhaps I won’t find it so amazing when I get out into the Midwest.
 I guess so much of today was just so similar.
 Nothing really to stimulate the eye.
 Nothing different that is.
 You end up thinking about other things.
 So you think about the heat.
 And you go,

 –My God, it’s hot!